 I Will Sing Unto the Lord (The horse and rider)

 This is an energetic worship song.
-It is based on Miriam's response after God saved the people by having Moses lead them through the Red Sea, as told in Exodus 15:1-18.
-The bible passage is known as the “Song of the Sea”.
+It is based on Miriam's response after God saved the people by having Moses lead them through the Red Sea, as told in Exodus 15:1-18, ie the “Song of the Sea”.
 This hymn is also known as the The Song of Moses and Miriam.

-The words are very closely based on (an un-named translation of) the scripture passage: it is not known who versified and fitted them to the tune.
-If you have any information about this, please leave a message in the Comments box near the bottom of the page.
+The words are very closely based on a translation of the scripture passage: it is not known who versified and fitted them to the tune.
+If you have information about this, please leave a message in the Comments box near the bottom of the page.

 The earliest published versions found, so far, are: